 She suggests that it was the invention of cooking by our ancestors -- which makes food yield much more metabolic energy -- that allowed humans to develop the largest primate brain.
 She's now working on elephant and whale brains to test her hypothesis.

-Suzana Herculano-Houzel’s TED talks
+Suzana Herculano-Houzel’s TED talk

 This session asks us to pay closer attention to what nature has to tell us — both about itself and about the world around us.
 We’ll investigate a variety of sources — from the soundscapes of ecosystems to the neurons of cockroaches to the extraordinary sex lives of animals.
 Here are the speakers who appeared […]Continue reading